Home

 Many ingredients in personal care products or medicines contain salicylates even though the word 'salicylate' is not on the label.

-For example, the preservatives BHA and BHT contain salicylates ( and are generally not good for your health anyways! ).
 Red and Yellow food colorings contain salicylates.
 Nitrates, found in hot dogs, contain salicylates.
 So does mint, spearmint, peppermint and aloe vera.

 At the bottom of this article I have provided a partial list of some of the ingredients in personal care products that contain salicylates.

 Because salicylates are so widespread, it is difficult to find 100% salicylate free products.
-I've only found one company that has devoted themselves to making sure their products are free from salicylates.
-They provide salicylate free dental, personal care, and skin care products , cosmetics and mineral makeup, and a small selection of salicylate free supplements.
+I've only found one company that has devoted themselves to making sure their products are free from salicylates, AND that also provides products with safer ingredients.

 Symptoms of Salicylate Allergy